 What Does the Left Ventricle Do?

-After the left ventricle has received all the blood from the left atrium, it then contracts and delivers it back to the body through the aorta.
+After the left ventricle has received oxygen-rich blood from the left atrium, it contracts and delivers it to the rest of the body through the aorta.

 Keeping Your Heart Healthy